Skip to demo

 What I’m exploring

-• Interaction & feel: camera presets, input latency, and micro-animations.
+• Interaction & feel: camera presets, input latency, and micro-animations tuned per mode (slime micro-world, score-chase test modes, and future experiments).

-• Systems: an event-driven ECS with a shared clock and clean Start/End lifecycles.
+• Systems: an engine-aligned ECS with a shared clock, event bus, and clean Start/End lifecycles for each mode.

-• UX: lightweight in-scene UI for tuning sky, terrain, water, and effects.
+• UX & tooling: in-scene HUD and debug overlays for tuning sky, terrain, water, post-FX, and GPU VFX quality.

 Controls